 DOH!
 OH DEAR, A FEMALE TEAR! – the first in the INTER-MEZZO triptych plays with the biography documentary form, and deals with issues of voice / gender / representation as Stephen traces his westernization, the discovery and silencing of his voice, and people’s reactions in Singapore and North America.
 Reflecting on the “unsettling” quality of his voice, Stephen decided to exploit the perceptual disconnect to expose boundaries and raise debates when he moved to North America; but “All they wanted me to do was play the King of the fairies” he laments.

 INTER-MEZZO is as much a documentary of performance as it is a performance of documentary; with its experimental mix of documentary, performance, performance art, biography, and humor to bracket the “objectivity” of verite aesthetics and the fetishizing of subjects.
+As a commentary on the superficial and narcissistic tendencies in documentary festivals, it turns the subject onto the director himself.
 Deliberately and revelling in its low-budget, it posits itself against the increasing clamour of superficial style and production values vs. content and commentary.
 Ultimately, INTER-MEZZO is about questioning norms and boundaries others accept as “natural”, and finding one’s voice amidst suppression and exclusion.